 ES-LV65 looks bulky but is surprisingly lightweight at 6.9 oz or 195 grams.
 It has a relatively big head, but with its carved shaft fits nicely into the hand and does not feel head heavy.
 The sides and back of the shaver have a grippy material which makes the shaver non-slippery.
 I have to say ES-LV65 has great ergonomics overall.

 In terms of performance, as said, the shaver has five cutting elements.
 This Arc 5 got its name from its tilted head and that it has reverse-tapered foils which have a 30-degree tilt.
-This tilt increases the contact with the skin and enhances the cutting performance of the foils.
+This tilt increases contact with the skin and enhances the cutting performance of the foils.

-In blades, we have two finishing foils which cut very close to the skin, two reverse-tapered foils which lift and cut flat-lying hair and there is one slit blade which cuts long hair to a length where finishing foils can do their job.
+In blades, we have two finishing foils which cut very close to the skin, two reverse-tapered foils which lift and cut flat-lying hair and there is one slit blade that cuts long hair to a length where finishing foils can do their job.

 ES-LV65-S is powered by a strong motor that delivers 14000 cycles per minute (CPM).
 This is reasonably better than Braun’s flagship series 9 which performs 10000 CPM.
-As a result, we have a shaver which performs faster and with its five blades gives a closer shave.
+As a result, we have a shaver that performs faster and with its five blades gives a closer shave.